apache/cordova-coho/docs/jira-triage.md

 		- `reproduced` - Bug that has a reproduction.
 	- **Environment**: Represents the machine setup required to reproduce the problem.
 Great place for mobile OS, host OS versions etc.
 	- **Affected version**: Specify the version of the component that the issue appears in.
+	- **Assigned To**: If you plan to work on a particular issue, assign it to yourself.
+If the issue has not been worked on by the assignee i.e. status is not `in progress` or it's clear that the assignee is not looking at this actively.
+The issue can be taken up by anyone.

 At the end of triage session, send an e-mail to the dev list discussing bugs that need urgent attention.
 Good bugs in this area are recent regressions or other issues having a wide impact.
 These would require a patch release to fix them.